uhm-descartes/ee342/morea/cond_prob/experience-profall.md

 Here is a morbid story of a murder and accusing a potentially innocent person.
 There is a town of 100,000 and a murder happens.
-Police recover DNA from the scene, and Cinderella style, go from person to person trying to match the DNA from the crime scene.
+Police recover DNA from the scene, and Cinderella style, go from person to person in the town, trying to match the DNA from the crime scene.
 They find a match, but the guy turns out to be a seemingly upstanding citizen, running 10 soup kitchens and 20 orphanages, and even the detective (who has a long record of service and really knows what she is doing) interviewing him thinks he is innocent.
-But the prosecutor has seen many CSI series, goes and hauls the poor guy to court, with an expert witness who testifies that an innocent person's DNA would match the crime scene with only probability $$1/50000=.00002$$.
+But the prosecutor has seen many CSI TV shows, goes and hauls the poor guy to court, roping in an expert witness who testifies that an innocent person's DNA would match the crime scene with only probability
+$$1/50000=.00002$$.

+How to weigh these pieces of information?
 Given the evidence, that is the person is a DNA match with the crime scene, the judicial system needs to decide the conditional probability

-$$ P( person is innocent ∣ DNA match ). $$
+$$ P(\textrm{ person is innocent } ∣ \textrm{ DNA match } ). $$

 The expert witness however has the conditional probability

-$$P( DNA match ∣ person is innocent ). $$
+$$P( \textrm{ DNA match } ∣\textrm{ person is innocent } ). $$

-In the second case, the partial information you see is that the person is innocent---and conditioned on it the chance of a DNA match is rare.
+In the expert testimony, the partial information is that the person is innocent---and conditioned on it the chance of a DNA match is rare.
 But it is quite different from the first conditional probability where the partial information you see is the evidence, and you need to decide if the person is innocent.

-Indeed it is easy to see in this case they are not nearly the same---in fact, you would guess that in that town, even if everyone were innocent, an **expected** 2 people would match the DNA at the crime scene.
+Indeed it is easy to see in this case they are very different.
+In fact, you would guess that in that town, even if everyone were innocent, an **expected** 2 people would match the DNA at the crime scene (a formal statement of this will come in future modules).
 Just because you caught a match among 100,000 doesn't really mean much when you think about it---it just shows that the test is not good enough.

 The word expected is highlighted above for a reason, and this is something we will work on a lot in the course.
-This example is also why we don't keep databases of everyone's DNA/fingerprints to solve crimes like some vocal public figures near an election occasionally want, and why sane courts don't weigh cold matches highly as evidence and why pesky judges have always paid attention to how evidence is collected (to the horror of CSI shows).
+This example is also why we don't keep databases of everyone's DNA/fingerprints to solve crimes like some vocal public figures near an election occasionally want, why sane courts don't always weigh cold matches highly as evidence and why pesky judges have always paid attention to how evidence is collected (to the horror of the makers and consumers of CSI shows).

 ## Fairy tales and other stories

-I love watching police procedurals (at least used to before my kids were born--now we just watch Number Blocks together).
+I love watching police procedurals (at least used to before my kids were born).
 And as you may guess, most shows are rampant with this fallacious reasoning.
 I won't spoil those shows for you yet, but you will notice it henceforth :).

 ### Cinderella

 The first opportunity to showcase this fallacious reasoning is the fairy tale Cinderella.
-Here we have a prince who has decided somehow that the probability the glass shoe will fit a random woman who isn't Cinderella is very small.
-If you should tell this story to kids and not make the Prince a complete idiot, you should introduce some other piece of evidence (such as the Prince actually recognizing Cinderella)---shoe fit alone finding Cinderella is classic Prosecutor's Fallacy.
+Here we have a prince who has decided, somehow, that the probability a glass shoe will fit a random woman who isn't Cinderella is very small.
+If you should tell this story to kids and not make the Prince a complete idiot, you should introduce some other piece of evidence (such as the Prince actually recognizing Cinderella, in which case, why bother with the shoe?)---shoe fit alone finding Cinderella is classic Prosecutor's Fallacy.

 ### Other stories

-Prosecutor's Fallacy is unfortunately rampant in public policy and misguided bureaucratic protocols.

 When I went to get vaccinated for Covid-19, one of the agents doing the registrations there asked me my religion.
 Let us assume that the